capprogram/2021bootcamp/basic_data_analysis_tutorial/python-data-analysis.md

 ## Part II: Getting Started and Recording Your Work

-After installing Anaconda, search for anaconda on your computer and open up the anaconda navigator app which will have a nice user interface.
+Open up the anaconda navigator app which will have a nice user interface.
 Then, find the "Spyder" app.

 ![Screenshot of Spyder](spyder.png)